ShadzXD/incompetent-Psych-engine/README.md

 A fork of Psych Engine 0.7.3, inspired by [Doido Engine!](https://github.com/DoidoTeam/FNF-Doido-Engine)

 **Incompetent!
-Psych engine**, is a fork that focuses mainly on making Psych engine more simple for hard coding use whilst, also not altering the codebase completely.
+Psych engine**, is a fork that focuses mainly on making Psych engine more reliant for hard coding use by cleaning up the code base.

 # **Features!**

-- Allows compilation to HTML5!
-- New Events for midsong.
+- New midsong Events.
 - Features ripped straight from V-Slice.
 - Some bug fixes to base Psych 0.7.3
 - Inbuilt camera movement on note hit.
 (Can be disabled from the options)
 - Cleaned up Boyfriend Sprites!
-- HUD and Ratings have been split off to their own classes for PlayState clean up.
+- HUD and Ratings have been split off to their own classes, allowing for easier HUD Creation.
 - Alot of Features from Psych 1.0.x Backported.

 **This engine does NOT support the mod folder and LUA!**